aws-powertools/powertools-lambda-python/docs/utilities/parser.md

 ### Install

-Powertools for AWS Lambda (Python) supports Pydantic v2.
+Parser supports Pydantic v2.
 Each Pydantic version requires different dependencies before you can use Parser.

 ```python
 pip install aws-lambda-powertools